Kids Dinosaur Facts

 Diplodocus had very powerful back legs!
 Its body was balanced by a long heavy tail - often used as a weapon against attackers.
 Their size would also have been a deterrent to predators.

 It is thought to be the longest known dinosaur.
 The neck could reach over 6m (20ft) and its long tail had 80 vertebrae.
 It was first thought that the tail dragged along as it walked - but no drag marks have been found beside fossilized footprints.

 They had a very small head compared to the size of its body and would have had a very small brain.
 According to wikipedia

 , scientists now think that it would have not been able to lift it's head much higher than its body.
 So a lot of the earlier drawings of this dinosaur with its head at tree level would be wrong.

 What did they eat?

-They were plant eaters with peg like teeth.
+They were plant eaters with peg like teeth, perfect for stripping the leaves from ferns.
 This video from the BBC will tell you more about their diet.

 It would have eaten trees, bushes, cycads, gingkoes and ferns.